AutoTubeApp/autotube.app/content/docs/publish.md

 By default, the project name is the name of your video file.

 #### Local output path
-It's the path where the video package will be generated.
+It's the path where the video package will be generated on your computer.
 If you want to keep a local version of the package, set it, otherwise a temporary path will be used.

 #### Remote Target
 Select here the location where you want to upload the generated video package.

 #### Encoder
-Depending on your config you may have multiple choices for the encoder to use.
+Depending on your config you may have multiple choices for the encoder.
 Normally you should always have libx264 and if you have a graphic card which support video encoding you may have another one (like h264_nvenc or videotoolbox on macOS).
 Note that if a hardware-accelerated video encoder is fastest, it **generally** produce lower quality.
-So, if you use a hardware-accelerated video encoder increase bitrate.
+So if you use a hardware-accelerated video encoder increase the bitrate.

 #### Streams